-Here are 10 important tips and facts about identity theft so
+minors.
+Here are some important tips and facts about identity theft

-identity.
-Thieves need only one piece of information about you like
+need only one piece of information about you like your social

 3. Watch your monthly bills and make sure you receive your

 credit card statements and ordered checks.
-Identity thefts
+Identity thieves can

-can intercept credit card bills to change the billing
+intercept credit card bills to change the billing address.
+They can

-address.
-They can rack up a lot of charges on your credit
+rack up a lot of charges on your credit card and write checks

 4. Review your bank and credit card statements carefully for